Skip to Content

 Related Frequently Asked Questions

-What Is the Highest Paid Combat Sport?
+What Is the Highest Paid in Combat Sports?

 Specifically in the UFC, Conor McGregor is the highest paid UFC fighter as of this writing.
 While he hasn’t amassed nearly as much wealth as Mayweather, he has earned ~500 million from the UFC and other related businesses.